“Its not about what you do - but how you do it”

 I'm Ágúst Kristján Steinarrsson - author, speaker, and organizational change consultant based in Iceland.

-In my day-to-day work, I help organizations navigate change and transformation through my consulting firm, Viti ráðgjöf (Lighthouse Consulting).
+In my day-to-day work, I help organizations navigate change and achieve real transformation through my consulting firm, Viti ráðgjöf (Lighthouse Consulting).
 My lived experience makes me an unconventional consultant - my approach puts great focus on the human element, supported by structure and logic.
-I've been able to use my challenging experiences to strengthen me as a consultant.
 All of this is supported by The Wagon, a methodology I have developed over many years and now teach at the Open University of Iceland.

 When I'm not working or writing, I might be outside - climbing, hiking, skiing, or cycling.
 If not there, I'll probably be in the local sauna and cold plunge or at home strumming my guitar.